How to Print a QR Code That Scans Every Time

 Ready to print?

-Make your code, download a print-ready SVG, PNG, or PDF, and follow the specs above so it scans on the first try.
+Make your code, download a PNG with a free account — or a print-ready SVG or PDF on any paid plan — and follow the specs above so it scans on the first try.